NoahPearson/SMU_Covid-19_Tracking/README.md

 Comments:
 As expected, off-campus and on-campus behavior is similar.
 The moving averages "smooth out" the extreme day-to-day variation in the new reported incidents.
 Both show that we are seeing a steady (if not growing) increase in the number of new cases reported every day.

 The sub-population that I'm most interested in is the on-campus students.
 They are related to our "limiting" factor - once we run out of isolation space at SMU, then we (according to the attached Fall Action Plan) will all be sent home to resume classes entirely online.
 It's difficult to tell how many active cases would exhaust the isolation pods, since at certain occupancy thresholds, students living within certain distances will be sent home to isolate.
+Additionally, it's entirely possible that more local students will isolate at their homes without SMU making them.
 The stated SMU isolation capacity is 127.

 To add:
 * active cases tracking